George Springer dazzling as Astros' latest East Coast import

 “It’s crazy,” said Astros right fielder Josh Reddick.
 “You have a 3-4-5 hitter in George Springer hitting leadoff for a team that has five or six No. 3-4 hitters.
 He’s not your prototypical leadoff hitter.
 He’s going to drive in runs and hit it out of the park.”

 Offensively, the postseason has been a mixed bag for Springer.
-He hit .412 (7-for-17) in the Division Series against Boston before lapsing into a .115 funk (3-for-26) vs. the Yankees in the American League Championship Series.
+He hit .412 (7-for-17) in the division series against Boston before lapsing into a .115 funk (3-for-26) vs. the Yankees in the American League Championship Series.
 He’s regained his equilibrium against the Los Angeles Dodgers in the World Series, hitting .286 (4-for-14) and launching the climactic two-run homer off Brandon McCarthy in Houston’s 7-6, 11-inning victory at Dodger Stadium on Wednesday.

 While the bat can come and go, Springer’s defense is a given.
 He made two exceptional plays in the Houston’s 5-3 victory Friday -- ranging to the wall to steal an extra-base hit from Justin Turner in the first inning, and charging in hard to rob Chris Taylor of a single on a dunk shot in the fifth.

 The two plays brought to mind Springer’s spectacular catch off Todd Frazier to bail out Justin Verlander in Game 6 of the ALCS.
-The play was impressive enough that Verlander waited along the first-base line to give Springer a high five as the Astros came off the field after the inning.
+The play was impressive enough that Verlander waited along the first-base line to give Springer a high-five as the Astros came off the field after the inning.

 “The one thing that stands out to me about George is his willingness to sacrifice his body,” Reddick said.
 “You don’t see that a whole lot anymore in this game.
 The way he jumps and gets off the ground is what really surprises me.
 The catch he made off Frazier was something spectacular.
 I didn’t know that he could jump that high.”

 Springer doesn’t fit the profile of the classic fleet and rangy center fielder.
 At a sculpted 6-foot-3, 215 pounds, he’s more in the Mike Trout than Byron Buxton mold.
-But his plus-5 Defensive Runs Saved this season tied him for 13th among MLB center fielders with Lorenzo Cain, Ender Inciarte and two others.
-His success in center is as much about determination, fearlessness and a sense of entitlement as speed and the ability to read a ball off the bat.
+But his plus-5 defensive runs saved this season tied him for 13th among MLB center fielders with Lorenzo Cain, Ender Inciarte and two others.
+His success in center is as much about determination, fearlessness and a sense of entitlement as it is about speed and the ability to read a ball off the bat.

 “I just believe that the ball gets hit, and I’m supposed to catch it,” Springer said.
 “If that requires me to hit the wall, I’m just going to try not to hit it with my head.
 I’m just gonna catch the ball, and if I have to hit the wall, I will.
 And if I hit the wall and I don’t catch it, I’m going to stand back up and chase it and throw it back in.
 That’s the mentality I have.”